-These assessments are complemented by our annual audit plan, developed based on
+These assessments are complemented by our annual audit plan, developed based on the critical aspects identified according to the type of provider and/or the service or product provided.
 Based on the risks of each region or country, as well as the type of provider, we focus on verifying their performance relating to the most critical aspects.
 19,309 administrative or on-site audits